Same Thing Different Day

 Same Thing Different Day is the second studio album by American rapper Trae.
-It was released on July 6, 2004, by Trae's independently-owned record label, called G-Maab Entertainment.
+It was released on July 6, 2004, by Trae's independently-owned record label, G-Maab Entertainment.
 The album was re-packaged into four discs with the first disc being the original release of the album, but also includes tracks in the first-half from its album's original release onto the second disc and each tracks in the second-half from its album's original release onto the third disc being chopped and screwed; as well as the fourth disc being a DVD.